qiime2/docs/source/16s-overview.md

 ###### closed reference clustering

 Closed reference clustering groups sequences together which match the same reference sequence in a database with a certain similarity.
+Unlike the de novo method, closed reference clustering is completely parallelizable.
 Note that closed reference clustering may produce groupings that are not what you expect [link to scott's blog](link). (**TO DO** add links)

 VSEARCH can do closed reference clustering with the [`cluster-features-closed-reference`](https://docs.qiime2.org/2018.6/plugins/available/vsearch/cluster-features-closed-reference/) function.